feature-image

 ADVERTISEMENT

 This financial pressure lands squarely on head coach Kalen DeBoer.
-After a 9-4 debut season and an 11-4 campaign in 2025 that ended in a disappointing 35-point blowout loss to Indiana in the Rose Bowl, fans are getting fed up of him already.
+After a 9-4 debut season and an 11-4 campaign in 2025 that ended in a disappointing 35-point blowout loss to Indiana in the Rose Bowl, fans are getting fed up with him already.
 Critics note that “good” isn’t enough in Tuscaloosa.
-They have him on the “most to prove” list for 2026. are pointing to a run game that ranked a lowly 125th nationally and an offensive line that struggled to protect the quarterback as major red flags that DeBoer must fix immediately to justify the NIL investment they made.
+They have him on the “most to prove” list for 2026 and are pointing to a run game that ranked a lowly 125th nationally and an offensive line that struggled to protect the quarterback as major red flags that DeBoer must fix immediately to justify the NIL investment they made.

 ADVERTISEMENT